mark-gerarts/lambda-out-loud/content/creative-code/functional-creative.md

 library][purescript-p5] that provides p5js bindings.
 The author even published a [boilerplate project][purescript-p5-starter] that includes hot reloading.
 It was pretty easy to get something small up and running, but I quickly ran into frustrations.
-I came across a [blog post][purescript-blog-post] that perfectly summarizes the experience:
+[This blog post][purescript-blog-post] perfectly summarizes the
+experience:

 > [PureScript] is the hardest parts of Haskell combined with almost no
 > documentation.

-This lack of beginner-friendliness discouraged me from continuing to work with PureScript.
+Its lack of beginner-friendliness discouraged me from continuing to work with PureScript.

 Another nice sketching library is **Clojure**'s [Quil].
 It's intuitive, has good